JetBrains/kotlin/GRADLE_PLUGIN.md

                url  "https://dl.bintray.com/jetbrains/kotlin-native-dependencies"
            }
        }

        dependencies {
-           classpath "org.jetbrains.kotlin:kotlin-native-gradle-plugin:*"
+           classpath "org.jetbrains.kotlin:kotlin-native-gradle-plugin:0.8-dev-*"
        }
     }

     apply plugin: 'konan'

 The Kotlin/Native plugin depends on `org.jetbrains.kotlin:kotlin-gradle-plugin`.
 So if a build contains both these plugins as buildscript dependencies, it's recommended to **declare them in the same `build.gradle`** to avoid issues with plugin classpath.

+By default the plugin downloads the Kotlin/Native compiler during the first run.
 If you already downloaded the compiler manually you may specify the path to its root directory using `konan.home` project property (e.g. in `gradle.properties`).

-    konan.home=/home/user/kotlin-native-0.5
+    konan.home=/home/user/kotlin-native-0.8

 In this case the compiler will not be downloaded by the plugin.